Fire at Chembur hospital: Patients find safe haven in chapel

-Fighting the panic and smoke that ensued after a fire broke out at Surana Sethia Hospital, patients found sanctuary at a chapel next door, where church members received close to 60 of them with open arms and doors
+Fighting panic and smoke that ensued after a fire broke out at Surana Sethia Hospital, patients found sanctuary at a chapel next door, where church members received close to 60 of them with open arms

 When a fire broke out at Chembur’s Surana Sethia Hospital yesterday, it was smoke and panic that posed the greatest danger to the patients within.

 Members of the Christian Faith Centre opened the doors to the chapel and provided refuge to 60 patients as they waited for the fire to be doused